mhmaem/quickstart-bootstrap/README.md

 Consider using Quickstart Bootstrap if you are:
 - Student building graduation project or assignment
 - Fresh developer into trying a full stack solution
+- Adventurous developer(s) needing a fast kick-off for a hackathon
 - Entrepreneur building a proof of concept
 - Company prototyping a new product